maforget/ComicRackCE/README.md

 - **[comicrack-copy-move-field](https://github.com/maforget/comicrack-copy-move-field)**: Moves or copies info from one field to another, either replacing or appending to the destination field.
 Updates include support for copying or moving dates.

 **You should also consider installing the [ComicVine Scraper](https://github.com/cbanack/comic-vine-scraper/releases/latest) plugin and the [Library Organizer](https://github.com/Stonepaw/comicrack-library-organizer/releases/latest).**

-## Stability Notice

-This build is unstable and may change daily.
-Bugs from the decompiling process may still be present, so proceed with caution when upgrading.
-There have been reports of false positives from Windows Defender, and we cannot submit every version for removal.

-## Community Collaboration

-To collaborate, open an Issue on the tracker and use GitHub discussions.
-Start with small, focused Pull Requests, avoiding large, vague commits.
-ChatGPT can help with small code snippets but not with complete rewrites.
-Use Visual Studio 2022 Community Edition for development, as it's more suitable than VS Code.

-We also need the Localizer tool created by cYo for translations.